Tweedie Calculus: Introduction

 \item \textit{Applications.} Section \ref{S: Applications} illustrates the scope of the framework through several applications.
 First, it uses the Fourier-based strategy of Section \ref{S: Computation} to derive posterior-mean representations for a broad class of noise distributions.
 Table~\ref{tab:noise-families} summarizes these formulas.
 Except for the Gaussian and Laplace cases, these representations appear to be new.

-Second, the section identifies cases in which the Tweedie functional itself can be written as an expectation of an explicit function of the observed variable.
-This connects the framework to the classical problem of unbiased estimation under additive noise, going back to \cite{kolmogorov1950unbiased} in the Gaussian case.
-Third, Section~\ref{SS: Laplace} applies the framework to the conventional Laplace mechanism from differential privacy.
-In particular, the paper derives Tweedie representations for several posterior functionals under this noise structure.
+Second, Section~\ref{SS: Laplace} applies the framework to the conventional Laplace mechanism from differential privacy.
+The paper derives Tweedie representations for several posterior functionals under this noise structure.
 Table~\ref{tab:laplace-tweedie-functionals} summarizes selected cases.

 Section \ref{S: Heteroskedastic} studies the heteroskedastic Gaussian sequence model.
-This model is especially important in economics and the social sciences, where researchers often observe noisy estimates of means or effects across many units or populations.\footnote{\citet{walters2024empirical} provides a review of common applications of this model in economics.} In this model, \(Y\) is a noisy estimate of a latent parameter \(X\), and the noise covariance matrix \(\Sigma\) may vary across units.
+This model is especially important in economics and the social sciences, where researchers often observe noisy estimates of means or effects across many units or populations.\footnote{\cite{walters2024empirical} provides a review of common applications of this model in economics.} The Gaussian specification formalizes the normal approximation already implicit in many standard inference procedures, often justified by large-sample central limit arguments.
+In this model, \(Y\) is a noisy estimate of a latent parameter \(X\), and the noise covariance matrix \(\Sigma\) may vary across units.
 It may also be random and correlated with \(X\).
 The key observation is that, after conditioning on \(\Sigma=\Sigma_0\) and standardizing, the model reduces to an additive Gaussian model with fixed covariance.
 The general framework therefore applies conditionally on \(\Sigma\), yielding Tweedie representations in terms of the conditional density \(f_{Y\mid\Sigma}(\cdot\mid\Sigma_0)\).
 This conditional formulation gives explicit representations for posterior means and for other empirical Bayes functionals, including posterior covariances, moments, risk functions, distribution functions, and moment generating functions.

 \end{enumerate}